jordansissel/sysadvent/2012/20/article.md

           vlan: 230

 Now we can load the YAML data and take some action.
-I'm loading this data with [hiera](http://projects.puppetlabs.com/projects/hiera) into a hash for puppet to use.
+I'm loading this data with [hiera](http://projects.puppetlabs.com/projects/hiera) into a hash for Puppet to use.
 Putting the above YAML data into a file called `network.yaml`, you can load it up with a hiera call like so: